saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 #### Team Management Sync

-App Storage uses a Team Management sync feature that allows user permission schemes.
-In other words, a Sauce Labs admin (either an org admin or a team admin) can control access to individual application files or specific binary/script files.
-By default, all uploaded files are shared with the same team in which the user participates.
-As a user, you can only access files shared with the team where you contribute/participate unless your role is an organization admin; in this case, you have access to all files in your particular organization.
+App Storage utilizes a Team Management sync feature that enables user permission schemes.
+In other words, a Sauce Labs administrator, whether an organization admin or a team admin, can regulate access to individual application files or specific binary/script files.
+By default, the system shares all uploaded files with the team to which the user belongs.
+As a user, you can only access files shared with the team in which you contribute/participate unless you hold the role of an organization admin; in this case, you have access to all files in your organization.

-To manage access to your organization go to **Account** > **Team Management**.
+To manage access to your organization, navigate to **Account** > **Team Management**.

 #### Storage API Endpoints